duttley/doobie-tapir-example/README.md

 ```

 ## Run
+Just run the Server.scala in Intellij.

 ## Usage
-Click on the link below to the Swagger configuration where you can run and
+Once running click on the link below to the Swagger docs where you can run and tests your the endpoints.
 http://localhost:8080/docs